Lisbon Portugal Temple: Design and architecture

 The Lisbon Portugal Temple is designed using late Art Deco and modernist architectural styles.
 Its exterior uses Portuguese Moleanos limestone, with the design led by Naylor Wentworth Lund Architects.

 The temple is on a 4.6-acre site in the Parque das Nações district of Lisbon, a redeveloped area east of the city once used for the 1998 Lisbon World Exposition.
-The landscaping includes palm trees and colorful flowers.

 The structure has a 134-foot spire, with a gold-leafed statue of the angel Moroni on its top.
 The statue is gilded in 22-karat gold, and was installed by workers in gloves to avoid smudging the surface.
-It represents the restoration of the gospel.
 Tall, narrow stained-glass windows, using gold and green colors, provide geometric patterns inspired by traditional azulejo tilework.

 The interior finishes have a color palette of golds, blues, ochres, and lavender.
 Crystal chandeliers in the sealing and celestial rooms are by Swarovski, with fixture lighting done by Crenshaw Lighting.
 These rooms also have high cove-lit ceilings, and stone finishes including materials from Spain, Italy, and Turkey.
-The baptistry has an oval-shaped font supported by bronze-colored oxen, cast from molds used in the renovation of the Idaho Falls Idaho Temple.

-Temple presidents and admittance

-Temple presidents

-The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
-The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.

-Serving from 2019 to 2022, the first president was Calisto M. Coelho, with his wife, Maria F. Coelho, serving as matron.
-As of 2025, Celso B. Cabral is the president, with Jane L. Cabral serving as matron.

-Admittance

-On March 4, 2019, the church announced the public open house that was held from August 17 to 31, 2019 (excluding Sundays).
-The temple was dedicated by Neil L. Andersen on September 15, 2019, in three sessions.
-Like all the church's temples, it is not used for Sunday worship services.
-To members of the church, temples are regarded as sacred houses of the Lord.
-Once dedicated, only church members with a current temple recommend can enter for worship.